Quality in Practice

 You will be referred to the College’s Deputy Registrar to discuss alternatives.

 Rather than assessing every physician every five years, the College is asking physicians to be proactive in using the principles of continuous quality improvement to assess their own practices, as shown in the diagram above (from Physician Practice Improvement, Federation of Medical Regulatory Authorities of Canada).
-Physicians will receive practice-specific reports from the College based on from the Registration Information Form (RIF) and and other College databases, and will be expected to reflect on the data, identify opportunities to improve their practice, develop a plan and access resources and Continuing Professional Development activities that support quality improvement.
+Physicians will receive practice-specific reports from the College based on from the Renewal Information Form (RIF) and and other College databases, and will be expected to reflect on the data, identify opportunities to improve their practice, develop a plan and access resources and Continuing Professional Development activities that support quality improvement.

 Physicians who complete a self-reflection exercise and generate a personalized learning plan or make changes to their practices based on data provided in their Practice Checkup report may be eligible for CPD credits offered through the College of Family Physicians of Canada or the Royal College of Physicians and Surgeons of Canada.